oceanhackweek/oceanhackweek.github.io/ohw26/applicants.md

 ### Q: How much is registration and what does it cover?

-This year’s registration is $1200 CAD.
+This year’s registration is $550 CAD.
 This covers food, lodging, and logistical support at BMSC.
 Students will be offered three daily meals and shared housing at one of the BMSC student lodges.

+For local participants it is $130 CAD which includes cafetira lunches.

 ```{admonition} Attention potential industry partners and other sponsors
 :class: seattention